-An accepted transfer student must acknowledge the decision to enroll by submitting a tuition deposit of \$200 if the student will be a campus resident, or \$150 if the student will be a commuter.
+An accepted transfer student must acknowledge the decision to enroll by submitting a tuition deposit of \$250 if the student will be a campus resident, or \$200 if the student will be a commuter.
 Policies and procedures relating to living on campus and options to live off campus can be found in the Student Life section in this catalog under Residential Life.
 Transfer students should keep in mind that room assignments are based on the date of receipt of a completed Residence Hall Reservation and Room and Board Contract form and the required deposit.
-Deposits are nonrefundable.